 WHAT IS RISE?

 RISE stands for RESPONSIBILITY INITIATIVE SUCCESS EMPOWERMENT.
 It is a federally funded after school program within the 21st Century Community Learning Centers (21st CCLC).
-LEAP is designed to increase academic performance, improve student engagement and behavior, and offer families of participating students literacy-based opportunities.
+RISE is designed to increase academic performance, improve student engagement and behavior, and offer families of participating students literacy-based opportunities.
 We strongly encourage families to participate in their child’s learning and offer parent events throughout the school year.

 WHY IS 21ST CCLC INVOLVED?